Alba Longa: Latin league

+Roman tradition held that Rome itself was founded as a colony of Alba Longa, by Romulus and Remus, two of the city's princes, who had been banished at birth in a dynastic struggle.
+The ancient Romans dated this event to the middle of the eighth century BC.

 War with Rome

 In the seventh century BC, the Roman king Tullus Hostilius succeeded Numa Pompilius.
-During his reign, Rome's attitude toward its neighbors reflected Tullus's own predilection for war.
+During his reign, Rome's attitude toward its neighbours no longer reflected Numa's peaceful nature.
+Now it reflected Tullus's own predilection for war.
 When a dispute erupted between a group of Romans and Albans, he seized upon the mutual accusations of robbery as a pretext for conflict.
 Both sides sent emissaries to demand redress.
 When the Alban delegation arrived in Rome, Tullus purposefully gave them such a warm greeting that they delayed making their demand.
 The Roman delegates, however, immediately addressed the Albans and were refused.
-By virtue of the Alban first refusal, Tullus was justified in declaring war.
+By virtue of the Alban's first refusal, Tullus was justified in declaring war.

-Livy describes the war as being akin to a civil war, because the Romans were said to be descended from the Albans.
+Livy describes the war as being akin to a civil war because the Romans were said to be descended from the Albans.

-The king of the Albans, Cluilius, marched with his army into Roman territory, established camp, and dug a huge trench around Rome, which became known as the Cluilian trench.
+The king of the Albans, Cluilius, marched with his army into Roman territory, established a camp, and dug a huge trench around Rome, which became known as the Cluilian trench.
 However, Cluilius died in the camp of unspecified causes, whereupon the Albans appointed Mettius Fufetius as dictator to lead the army in his place.

 Tullus emerged from Rome with his army, passed the Alban camp at night and marched into Alban territory.
 Mettius followed, camped near the Roman army, and then sent a representative to invite Tullus to confer before any engagement.
 Tullus accepted the invitation.
 However, both sides were drawn up for battle while the leaders met between the two forces.